-The Senior Designated Person for Safeguarding is: Laura Olley (Deputy Head Teacher)
+The Senior Designated Person for Safeguarding is: Lisa Sinclair (Interim Deputy Head Teacher)

-In her absence the Deputy Designated Person is: Lisa Saunders (Assistant Head Teacher)
+In her absence the Deputy Designated Person is: Laura Olley (Interim Head Teacher)

-Trained in leading Safeguarding is: Claire Slade (Head Teacher), Lise Roberts (Assistant Head Teacher) and Pauline Lee (Wrap Around Care)
+Trained in leading Safeguarding is: Lise Roberts (Assistant Head Teacher) and Pauline Lee (Wrap Around Care)

-The Nominated Governor for Safeguarding children is: Clare Weatherill
+The Nominated Governor for Safeguarding children is: Lyla Dey

 We have a number of policies and procedures in place that contribute to our safeguarding commitment.
 Please click here to read them.